dhj03/among-dust/README.md

 <td>
 <ul>
     <li><code>x</code>, <code>y</code> are the co-ordinates of the cell (the top-left cell is 0,0)</li>
     <li><code>layer</code> is the Z-position of the entity on the screen (a higher layer is "in front" of a lower layer visually).
-The Z-position only matters for frontend rendering and is not something we will test.</li>
+The Z-position only matters for frontend rendering.</li>
 </ul>
 </td>
 </tr>